Pap Test Screening and HPV

 The Gynecologic Oncologists of Canada have made a helpful video explaining all you need to know about HPV, the vaccine and how to protect yourself.

 If you have an abnormal pap test, you may be referred to a colposcopy clinic.
-Drs.
-O'Toole and Tomas run a colposcopy clinic in the ambulatory care section of the hospital on Tuesdays and Thursdays respectively.
+Dr. O'Toole runs a colposcopy clinic in the ambulatory care section of the hospital on Tuesdays and Dr. Tomas sees patients for colposcopy on Thursdays in our office at the Shipyards Medical Centre.
 Cell changes found through pap tests are very rarely cancerous, but do require follow-up testing.

 Cancer Care Ontario handout on Abnormal Pap Test results